KHard2Bme/Python-Project-Template/Movie_README.md

 # Data Sources
 ---

-In order to make some fairly good predictions I chose to collect one years worth of stock price data for McDonalds, Starbucks, Chipotle,Yum Brands and Darden restaurants.<br>
+In order to make some good predictions I chose to collect one years worth of stock price data for McDonalds, Starbucks, Chipotle,Yum Brands and Darden restaurants.<br>

 For this task, I used the Yahoo finance API (yfinance) to collect real-time stock market data from 03-13-2023 through 03-13-2024.<br>